Newfoundland and Labrador Holidays

 Icebergs are also regularly sighted in the ocean here – spectacular structures up to ten thousand years old float south from the Arctic in early spring each year, following a route known as ‘Iceberg Alley’.

 Bird life is in abundance with over 35 million seabirds, including puffins, petrels and gannets, as well as falcons, hawks and ospreys.

 National Parks and Historic Sites

-Of Canada’s 17 UNESCO World Heritage Sites, three can be found in Newfoundland and Labrador – Gros Morne National Park, L’Anse aux Meadows National Historic Site, Torngat Mountains National Park, and Red Bay National Historic Site.
+Of Canada’s 19 UNESCO World Heritage Sites, four can be found in Newfoundland and Labrador – Gros Morne National Park, L’Anse aux Meadows National Historic Site, Mistaken Point and Red Bay National Historic Site.
 All offer spectacular scenery as well as a wealth of historic interest or wildlife attractions, and provide a real sense of the remoteness of this awe-inspiring part of Canada.